Master of Arts in Art Therapy: Admissions Requirements

 - Include a human service summary of relevant volunteer or employment experience that lists the name of each site, the type of setting, your roles and responsibilities, dates of service, and total contact hours.
 This will be uploaded on the application.

-We encourage you to download and read the MA in Art Therapy Program Guide for more detailed information.
+We encourage you to download and read the Master of Arts in Art Therapy Program Guide [PDF] for more detailed information.

 For more information on the application and admissions process, visit the graduate admissions website.